 This dressing gets its flavor from a mix of orange and lemon juices.
 Fresh squeezed juice is best in this recipe, but you can absolutely use bottled juice, if necessary.

-Then, you add some olive oil for richness, maple syrup for a touch of extra sweetness, and garlic.
+In addition to the juices, this citrus dressing uses olive oil for richness, maple syrup for a touch of extra sweetness, and garlic.
 Because garlic makes everything delicious.

 Making this dressing could not be easier.
 Put all of your ingredients into the blender, and puree until smooth.

 You do want to be sure that the garlic clove is fully pureed, because no one wants to gnaw on a piece of raw garlic that they weren't expecting!

 After you puree, transfer the dressing to an airtight container, like a half-pint mason jar.
 Then, store in the refrigerator until salad time.

 How to store and serve it

 Your dressing will keep for even to 10 days stored in an airtight container.

 Truly, I can't think of a green or grain salad that this dressing wouldn't take to the next level.
 Try it on:

 And so on, in that fashion.